Kwon Sungdong Pleads Innocence in Final Statement

 On December 17, the 27th Criminal Division of the Seoul Central District Court (Presiding Judge Woo Inseong) held the final hearing for Kwon, who is accused of violating the Political Funds Act.

-On this day, the special prosecutor's team requested a four-year prison sentence and a forfeiture of 100 million won.
-Special Prosecutor Park Sangjin stated, "As a senior member of the National Assembly, the defendant had a duty to uphold constitutional values and protect the rights of the people more than anyone else.
-However, he colluded with a specific religious group and received 100 million won in political funds, thereby undermining constitutional values and betraying the public's trust."
-He added, "It did not stop at receiving political funds; he also provided a channel for the religious group to exert influence in the political sphere and allowed their interests to be reflected."
+At the hearing, the special prosecutor's team requested a four-year prison sentence and a forfeiture of 100 million won.
+Special Prosecutor Park Sangjin stated, "As a senior lawmaker, the defendant has a duty to uphold constitutional values and protect the rights of the people more than anyone else.
+However, he colluded with a specific religious organization to receive 100 million won in political funds, thereby undermining constitutional values and betraying public trust."
+He added, "Not only did he accept political funds, but he also provided a channel for the religious organization to exert influence over the political sphere and allowed its interests to be reflected."

 In his final statement, Kwon completely denied the charges and pleaded his innocence.
-He admitted to meeting Yoon Youngho, the former head of the Unification Church World Headquarters, for about an hour in 2022, but insisted he never received 100 million won.
-Kwon said, "It is not reasonable to say I received 100 million won from someone I barely knew," and added, "If I had received 100 million won, I would have been under his control, but after that meeting, Yoon never once asked me for anything related to Unification Church matters."
+He admitted to meeting Yoon Youngho, former head of the Unification Church World Headquarters, for about an hour in 2022, but insisted he never received 100 million won.
+Kwon said, "It is not reasonable to say I received 100 million won from someone I barely knew," and added, "If I had received 100 million won, I would have been beholden to him, but after that, Mr. Yoon never once asked me for anything related to Unification Church business."

-He went on to say, "In over 30 years, I have never been embroiled in any controversy over money.
-This is because my values dictate that I should pursue honor in public service, not money or power," and added, "Every time I breathe in the detention center, I feel a pain that pierces my chest."
+He further stated, "In over 30 years, I have never been embroiled in any controversy over money.
+This is because I believe that in public service, one should pursue honor, not money or power."
+He added, "Every breath I take in the detention center feels like a stabbing pain in my chest."

-Meanwhile, during the trial, actual bundles of cash were measured to verify the volume of the 100 million won in cash that Kwon is alleged to have received.
-The court had both the special prosecutor's team and Kwon's side present bundles of cash, took photographs, and measured their size.
-When the court asked about the weight, Kwon's side responded, "About 2.2 kilograms."
+Meanwhile, during the trial, the court measured an actual bundle of cash to verify the volume of the 100 million won in cash that Kwon is accused of receiving.
+The court had both the special prosecutor's team and Kwon's defense present cash bundles, took photos, and measured their size.
+When asked by the court about the weight, Kwon's side replied, "About 2.2 kilograms."

-The sentencing for Kwon is scheduled for January 28 next year.
+The verdict for Kwon will be delivered on January 28 next year.

-After concluding the final hearing, the court proceeded to review Kwon's request for bail, which he filed to be tried without detention.
-Kwon is accused of receiving 100 million won in illegal political funds from Yoon Youngho, the former head of the Unification Church World Headquarters, in exchange for requests to resolve church-related issues ahead of the 2022 presidential election.
+After the final hearing, the court proceeded with a bail hearing, as Kwon requested to be tried without detention.
+Kwon is accused of receiving 100 million won in illegal political funds from Yoon Youngho, former head of the Unification Church World Headquarters, in exchange for addressing issues related to the church ahead of the 2022 presidential election.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.